 So, smelling it is actually the most effective way really of getting it in the body.
 What’s unique with some of our patented processes, with the hydrosome delivery system we do, the terpenes that are present already in the strain that we use can actually get through into the blood very, very quickly.
-Whereas a normal CBD oil which, would be a full spectrum if it had the terpenes, the terpenes are also fat soluble, and are not as bioavailable.
+Whereas a normal CBD oil which, would be a full spectrum if it had the terpenes, the terpenes are also fat-soluble and are not as bioavailable.

-So, with our process we can make it more bioavailable.
-So when you are taking the CBD, you are getting terpenes that are naturally present directly in your body and with the essential oils we still recommend smelling it as you are going to get a lot more mileage out of them that way.
+So, with our process, we can make it more bioavailable.
+So when you are taking the CBD, you are getting terpenes that are naturally present directly in your body and with the essential oils, we still recommend smelling it as you are going to get a lot more mileage out of them that way.

 Jason: I see.
 You can have a diffuser in a room or put it on your beard as oil.

 Will: Precisely.
-Some companies who sell essential oils that are not diluted in a carrier oil, and I personally don’t think that’s the most responsible way of delivering them because they are very strong compounds.
+Some companies sell essential oils that are not diluted in a carrier oil, and I personally don’t think that’s the most responsible way of delivering them because they are very strong compounds.
 And certain ones are fine to put on the skin like lavender, which is fine for most people.
 But certain ones like clove or peppermint can really irritate the skin if not diluted.
-So, we always have ours in an organic grapeseed oil, so that they all have been tested and are safe to apply to the skin.
+So, we always have ours in organic grapeseed oil, so that they all have been tested and are safe to apply to the skin.
 You don’t have to worry about any adverse reactions or irritation from them.

 Jason: Nice.
 That’s great.
 And it probably wastes less too.
 If you spill a couple of drops isn’t really a big deal.
 You spill a little lavender oil, then it’s like 30 plants down the drain.